Chapter By-Laws of Lambda Chi Chapter of Tau Kappa Epsilon

 Section 7.
 Social Calendar.
 A social calendar must be posted every week by the social chairmen and approved by the Executive Council.
 On this calendar the list of events should include social, intramural, and extra-curricular activities on campus and Chapter activities.

 Section 8.
 Class Schedule.
-The Hypophetes is responsible for posting a class schedule of persons living in the by their door.
+The Hypophetes is responsible for posting a class schedule of persons living I the house in the hallway by the meeting room.

 Section 9.
 TKE Public Relations